JeffersonGalvez/Celaning_hotel_bookings_data/README.md

-# Celaning_hotel_bookings_data
+# Hotel_bookings_data
- A short demonstration on my ability to clean data on R!
+A short demonstration on my ability to clean, analyse, and visualize data to generate business insights using data from a hotel's booking system!